-Don't Assume Your Complexion Is All the Same Shade
+Your Complexion Is Not All the Same Shade

 "The biggest mistake women make is that they perceive that they're one color all over, and I think once they dispel that myth, they'll have a better and easier time in matching the foundation," says Crimson.
 "The way that I like to match foundation is I start with the center of the face—like the lightest point.
 When you do that, you're basically highlighting and concealing all at once, and that will also show you your natural contour points.
 The face will always give you its blueprint; you just have to follow it.

 "When you match the foundation to the center of the face, working from the inside out, you're basically starting to highlight and conceal all in one step, and you'll use less product by doing this.
 So by starting at the center of your face with the lightest foundation shade you can find will represent your undertone, and by putting that all over the center of the face, you're creating your first flawless layer.
 Then you'll see your contour points: around the hairline, parameter, jawline, and cheekbones.
 That's where you'll go with something a little bit warmer that will represent a shadow on your face.